MediaDamage: 7/10confirmedserial-plagiaristtenet-mediarussian-fundingfired-from-buzzfeed

 Benny Johnson

-Johnson eventually landed at Tenet Media, a digital media company that appeared to be a standard conservative content operation.
-In September 2024, a Department of Justice indictment revealed that Tenet Media was secretly funded by employees of Russian state media.
-The indictment alleged that Russian operatives had funneled nearly ten million dollars through the company to pay American commentators to produce content that aligned with Russian strategic interests.
-Johnson was identified as one of the commentators who received payments from this operation.
+In September 2024, a Department of Justice indictment revealed that Tenet Media, a digital media company that had paid Johnson to produce content, was secretly funded by employees of RT, the Russian state-owned television network.
+According to prosecutors, Russian operatives had channeled nearly ten million dollars through Tenet Media to pay American commentators to produce content aligned with Russian strategic interests, without disclosing the foreign funding source.
+Johnson was identified as a paid Tenet Media commentator.

 Incidents